-The dead-end job, the drive-by shootings and the constant struggle to pay the rent have all taken their toll on Clarice and she wants out.
-In order to improve her life, Clarice makes plans to enlist in the military but an unexpected pregnancy disrupts her plans.
+The dead-end job, the drive-by shootings and the constant struggle to pay the rent have taken their toll on Clarice and she wants out.
+So, when Clarice makes the decision to leave New Orleans and enlist in the U.S. military to improve her life, an unexpected pregnancy disrupts her plans.
 Inspired by true events.

 “ROSES IN THE WATER is a powerful, poignant script about the struggle against oppression.
 It manages to speak volumes about the disenfranchisement and helplessness felt by such a large portion of this country’s inhabitants without getting preachy or overly dark.
 The script is incredibly strong in dialogue, character, theme, tone, world, and message.
 This is a film that will resonate with a lot of people for many different reasons right now.
 It’s a timely piece that can speak to a fairly broad audience.
 It’s also entertaining and enjoyable even in the darkness of the story and world created.
 It’s a story that touches the mind and heart and speaks to old and young.
 This is a strong piece that could become a great film."

 Following a heart-wrenching personal tragedy, a Black female sharecropper in 1930s Virginia sets out on a mission of personal revenge, all while fighting the exploitation of the town’s wealthy landowners and the violent harassment of the local sheriff and his posse of unlawful men.